Feliciano López: Modelling and endorsements

 López has appeared as a model for the likes of Hugo Boss and Elle, and endorses Braun shavers and L'Oréal products.
 He has professed to dislike being called a model, however, and states that he wants to be seen only as a tennis player.
 He has been endorsed by Ellesse tennis clothing since 2016; before that, Joma was his endorser and Nike endorses his shoes.

 Personal life

 López was born in Toledo and now lives in Madrid.
-Feliciano grew up with his brother Victor who also played professional tennis.
+He grew up with his younger brother, Victor López Díaz-Guerra (b.
+1982), who also played professional tennis.

-He was married to model Alba Carrillo from July 2015 to March 2017.
+López was married to model Alba Carrillo from July 2015 to March 2017.
 The couple had been separated since June 2016.
 He married model Sandra Gago in September 2019, and their first child, son Dario was born in 2021.

 On 30 November 2017, López was announced as the Madrid Open tournament director, commencing in 2019.